mindspore-ai/docs/tutorials/lite/source_en/use/build.md

     │               ├── lite_mat.h # The Header files of image data class structure
     │       └── lib # Image processing dynamic library
     │           ├── libminddata-lite.so # The files of image processing dynamic library
-    │   └── net_train
+    │   └── benchmark_train
-    │       ├── net_train # training model benchmark tool
+    │       ├── benchmark_train # training model benchmark tool
     ```

-- When the compilation option is `-I arm32`:

-    ```text
-    |
-    ├── mindspore-lite-{version}-train-android-aarch32
-    │   └── include # Header files of training framework
-    │   └── lib # Training framework library
-    │       ├── libmindspore-lite.a  # Static library of training framework in MindSpore Lite
-    │       ├── libmindspore-lite.so # Dynamic library of training framework in MindSpore Lite
-    │   └── minddata # Image processing dynamic library
-    │       └── include # Header files
-    │           └── lite_cv # The Header files of image processing dynamic library
-    │               ├── image_process.h # The Header files of image processing function
-    │               ├── lite_mat.h # The Header files of image data class structure
-    │       └── lib # Image processing dynamic library
-    │           ├── libminddata-lite.so # The files of image processing dynamic library
-    │   └── net_train
-    │       ├── net_train # training model benchmark tool
-    ```

-> Before running the tools in the converter and the net_train directory, you need to configure environment variables, and configure the path where the dynamic libraries of MindSpore Lite are located to the path where the system searches for dynamic libraries.
+> Before running the tools in the converter and the benchmark_train directory, you need to configure environment variables, and configure the path where the dynamic libraries of MindSpore Lite are located to the path where the system searches for dynamic libraries.

 Configure converter: